raflyrzp/backend-journey/02-language/README.md

 ---

+### 7. Rust

+Rust is a system-level language focused on **safety**, **speed**, and **concurrency**.
+Though newer in the backend world, it’s gaining traction for web servers and microservices where performance and memory safety are critical.

+**Advantages:**

+- Memory-safe with zero-cost abstractions
+- High performance, close to C/C++
+- Great for building safe and concurrent systems
+- Strong tooling with `cargo`, and growing web frameworks (like Actix, Rocket)

+---

 ## 🎯 How to Choose a Backend Language?

 Choosing the right backend language depends on several factors, such as: